Genentech/g_ani/README.md

        <tr><td align="center">Strain analysis animation</td>
            <tdalign="center">Strain analysis animation with overlay of input</td></tr>
        <tr><td colspan='2'>
          Result of strain energy computation on the ligand in 5BVF.
-As can be seen the largest train is on the phenly ring on the right.
+As can be seen the largest train is on the phenyl ring on the right.
 It clearly relaxes from the position in the input conformation to the conformation in the constraint minima (cnst 0.4).
 Note that the global minimum exhibits an intramolecular hydrogen bond.
 The energy of the global minimum is probably not reflective of the energy in solution phase as the NNP was trained on gas phase DFT calculations.
 Thus the strain in this calculation might be overestimated.</br>
          RMSD to Input [A].
 Relative Energy (dE) to Global Minimum [kcal/mol]</td></tr></table>

 ### Explanation